Deployment Guide

 - name: Run detection

-run: python evaluate.py --labeled data/openclaw/replay/labeled/attack_mix.json --mode benchmark
+run: python evaluate_openclaw.py --labeled data/openclaw/replay/labeled/attack_mix.json --unlabeled data/openclaw/replay/unlabeled/attack_mix.json --mode benchmark

 - name: Upload findings